juttu-s/Recognition-using-Deep-Networks/README.md

     - Whether to add another dropout layer after the fully connected layer
     - The number of epochs of training
     - The batch size while training
+- I have attached a link to a file which contains the results with each and every experiment. https://docs.google.com/document/d/1Fx5oDVn7oQNjFx3dH4n3B2lFua0LDxREIDB1wCW-io8/edit?usp=sharing

 # Extension: